 -

-To apply for a Social Security number you must appear in person at a SSA Office.
-The Davis IC recommends applying at the Trenton, NJ office listed below, as we work closely with this particular office as other SSA offices may require additional documentation.
+To apply for a Social Security Number you must schedule an appointment and appear in person at an SSA location.
+The Davis IC recommends applying at the Trenton, NJ office listed below, as we work closely with this particular office.
+Other SSA locations may require additional documentation.

-NOTE: F-1 and J-1 applicants should wait at least 10 days following the registration/validation of their SEVIS record by the Davis IC after check-in/arrival to apply with the SSA.
+NOTE: F-1 and J-1 applicants should wait at least 10 days following the registration/validation of their SEVIS record by Davis IC after check-in/arrival to apply for the SSN.
 Earlier applications risk delays and/or the SSA not yet being able to validate your status.
 Please reach out to your assigned advisor if you have any questions.

 You must present the following items: